Separation is Optimal for LQR under Intermittent Feedback: Numerical Results

+To further illustrate this effect, we plot the normalized difference with respect to the Gaussian case as a function of $r_s$ in Figs.~\ref{fig:Diff_wrt_Gauss_vs_p_OPT} and~\ref{fig:Diff_wrt_Gauss_vs_p_PER_IMP}.
 In Fig.~\ref{fig:Diff_wrt_Gauss_vs_p_OPT}, we plot the normalized steady-state cost difference relative to the Gaussian case as a function of $r_s$ for the optimal policy.
-As in the previous results, the performance depends on the underlying noise distribution, indicating that the interaction between the switching decisions and the disturbance remains significant.
+As in the previous results, the performance depends on the underlying noise distribution, indicating that the interaction between the scheduling decisions and the disturbance remains significant.
 In contrast, Fig.~\ref{fig:Diff_wrt_Gauss_vs_p_PER_IMP} shows that for the periodic impulsive policy, the normalized cost difference is nearly identical for both Laplace and uniform disturbances across all values of $r_s$.
 This suggests that the performance of such policies is largely insensitive to the specific noise distribution.

-This behavior can be explained by the fact that periodic (self-triggered) switching policies are independent of the noise realizations.
+This behavior can be explained by the fact that periodic (self-triggered) scheduling policies are independent of the noise realizations.
 Consequently, for any zero-mean symmetric disturbance distributions with identical variance, the induced closed-loop cost is effectively invariant to the choice of distribution.